Uniform existence of the integrated density of states on metric Cayley graphs: Random Schr odinger Operators on graphs

 For $f\in D(\hat{H})$ and $v\in\cal V$ we define the \emph{trace mapping} (or \emph{boundary value mapping}) $\trace_v f \in \K^{\calE_v}$ by

 Furthermore, define the \emph{signed trace} $\strace_v f' \in \K^{\calE_v}$ by

-\begin{remark}\begin{itemize} \item [(a)] Note that $W^{2,2}(0,1)\subseteq C^1[0,1]$ by standard Sobolev arguments and hence for $f\in D(\hat{H})$ the vectors $\trace_vf$ and $\strace_v f'$ are well-defined ($v\in \calV$). \item [(b)] The definition of the signed trace gives that the orientation of the edges plays a minor role.
-In particular only the boundary conditions take into account the direction of the edges. \end{itemize} \end{remark}
+\begin{remark}\begin{itemize} \item [(a)] Note that $W^{2,2}(0,l)\subseteq C^1[0,l]$ by standard Sobolev arguments and hence for $f\in D(\hat{H})$, the vectors $\trace_vf$ and $\strace_v f'$ are well-defined ($v\in \calV$). \item [(b)] The definition of the signed trace implies that the orientation of the edges plays a minor role.
+In particular, only the boundary conditions (see the definition below) take into account the direction of the edges. \end{itemize} \end{remark}

 \begin{definition}[local boundary conditions] Let $v\in \calV$.
 Local boundary conditions at $v$ are encoded in a subspace $U_v\subseteq \K^{\calE_v}\oplus\K^{\calE_v}$ with $\dim U_v = \abs{\calE_v}$ such that